veronicagunther24/portfolio/instructions.md

 7. When the URL color of "Your site..." turns green click the link.
 8. Save the URL.
 Voila!
 You now have your own portfolio site!

-# Call for Papers Central States Communication Association Undergraduate Honors Conference
+# Central States Communication Association Undergraduate Honors Conference
 Check out the [call for papers](https://www.csca-net.org/aws/CSCA/pt/sd/news_article/24070/_PARENT/layout_details_callforpapers/false).
 Consider submitting.